LMSystems-ai/Github-Agent/README.md

 ## Setup Guide

-This guide will help you deploy the LangGraph app locally using Docker Compose.
+This guide will help you deploy the LangGraph app locally:

 ### Prerequisites